 The seven main buildings, Academic Building, Campus Center, the Connie & Jim John Recreation Center, C. S. Mott Engineering and Science Center, Frances Willson Thompson Hall, the Innovation Center and the University Corner Building, are set off by an attractively landscaped campus.

 The Academic Building is the “historical” center of the campus.
 It houses classrooms, science laboratories, computer laboratories, the library, the Humanities Art Center, McKinnon Theatre, and instructional and administrative offices, comprising a total floor space of nearly 400,000 square feet.

 The Campus Center is the “activity” center for the campus.
-It houses Kettering Dining Services, C-Store, BJ’s Lounge & Grill, the Wellness Center, television studios, WKUF, Financial Aid, Admissions, Campus Safety, recycling center, student activities areas and other administrative offices.
+It houses Kettering Dining Services, C-Store, BJ’s Lounge & Grill, the Wellness Center, television studios, WKUF, Financial Aid, Admissions, Campus Safety, a recycling center, student activities areas and other administrative offices.

 Kettering’s 70,000 square foot Connie and Jim John Recreation Center, located just west of the Thompson Residence Hall, has a full complement of aerobic, strength, and sports amenities, in addition to student and alumni lounges, making it the likely focus of many student and alumni social and recreational activities.
 It houses a six-lane swimming pool, four multi-purpose regulation basketball courts, four racquetball courts, and a 1/8 mile suspended indoor track.
 Other areas include an aerobics/dance room, a free-weight room, and a fitness/exercise room that overlook the pool and gymnasium.

 The C. S. Mott Engineering and Science Center has a total floor space of 130,000 square feet.
 The building houses Biochemistry, Chemistry, Mechanical Engineering, and alternative energy and automotive laboratories.
-Student project areas are provided, including the SAE garage.
+Student project areas are provided, including the Autonomous Vehicle and SAE garages.